mattbzca/town_hall-testing/README.md

 # town_hall-testing
-This README.md file contains information of the remaining contents.
-This project is a newly made Git Repository with code files "index.html" and "main.css" detailing the structure, content, styling, and layout of a single webpage upheld by specific guidelines as stated by the instructor.
 This is a test ground for viewing the widths of two townhall pages, one with, and one without a proper responsiveness.
 There is no alteration of these files, as it is for testing as directed.